 How to Apply:

-Unfortunately we have filled our position for this academic year.
-If you are interested in applying for the 2022 start date, please reach out to Program Managerat DHM-Education@ucdenver.edu.
+We still have open positions for this academic year.
+If you are interested in applying for the 2022 start date, please reach out to Program Manager at DHM-Education@ucdenver.edu.

 Translational or Outcomes Research Fellowship:

 The Division of Hospital Medicine fellowship has partnered with the SCORE fellowship for this track.
 This track requires a dual application process to the Division of Hospital Medicine fellowship program and the SCORE fellowship.
 Fellows will receive mentorship from local faculty research leaders while engaging in individual research project(s) within hospital medicine.
 Applicants should apply directly to the Division of Hospital Medicine fellowship and we will facilitate the application process for the SCORE fellowship.
 Fellows will have the opportunity to enroll in the core courses of an MPH at the Colorado School of Public Health.